People Are Attacking Self-Driving Cars In Arizona With Knives And Rocks

 There’s a lot of hype around the revolution of self-driving cars, but some people aren’t feeling the love – and they’re taking their grievances out with knives, rocks, and even other vehicles.
 In Chandler, Arizona, a suburb of Phoenix where Alphabet is testing out their Waymo self-driving cars, over two dozen vehicles have been attacked, according to the New York Times.

 Over the past two years, vehicles have been run off the road or had their tires slashed.
 Others have been pelted by rocks.
-One man threatened an employee riding in a Waymo car with a PVC pipe, while another waved a.22 caliber rifle at a passenger, all in an attempt to let Google know that not everyone is pleased about having the driverless cars in their part of town.
+One man threatened an employee riding in a Waymo car with a PVC pipe — while another waved a.22 caliber rifle at a passenger — all in an attempt to let Google know that not everyone is pleased about having the driverless cars in their part of town.

 One resident, 37-year-old Erik O’Polka, was issued a warning by police for attempting to run Waymo vans off the road.
 He allegedly used his Jeep Wrangler to try to push the cars out of traffic, driving towards one head-on until the vehicle had to stop quickly.